andygodish/wikijs-storage/kubernetes/flux/bootstrap.md

 --personal
 ```

+Verify by checking,

-Verify by checking that the `flux-system` namespace has been created in your cluster.
+- that the `flux-system` namespace has been created in your cluster
+- the `flux-system` directory has been created in your new repo
+- the deploy key for your flux app-cluster has been created